lgonzales1/California-School-Success/README.md

 ### Model 1: Linear Regression

 **Overview:**
 Per pupil spending is one of the most commonly-used indicators to analyze correlations between K-12 education spending and student learning.
 We’d like to explore how per pupil spending in California might predict student achievement while holding constant district size and the percentage of students who qualify for free/reduced price lunch.
-In this model, we will be measuring achievment by the SBAC scores for one subject.

 **Research Question:**
 What is the association between per pupil spending and achievement, holding constant district size and %FRL?